Skip to content

 Good first deployments have one narrow engineering, research, support, security, data, or operations workflow where agents can call real tools.

-2. Create the infra secret
+2. Create the Infra Secret

 The Helm chart reads infrastructure values from an existing Kubernetes Secret.
 By default that Secret is named centaur-infra-env: